Osage's Tiny Sandford becomes a star

 “If they needed a cop or a tough warehouse worker or some sort of a thug that was a burly guy, they used Tiny,” Tolzmann said.
 “He’s memorable when you see him.
 You don’t miss him.”

-Tolzmann first became interested in Tiny because Tiny played major supporting roles in Laurel and Hardy films.
-Of the 106 movies Laurel and Hardy made, Tiny was in 24.
+Tolzmann first became interested in Sandford because he played major supporting roles in Laurel and Hardy films.
+Of the 106 movies Laurel and Hardy made, Sandford was in 24.

-Because of his size, Tiny was often cast as an authority figure.
+Because of his size, Sandford was often cast as an authority figure.

 Block-Heads

 Tolzmann’s group, the Block-Heads, does an annual program in the Twin Cities, and inevitably Tiny is part of the production.
-It is 35 mm in the oldest theater in town.
-Of five films they are showing this year, Tiny stars in two of them.
+It is 35 mm, in the oldest theater in town.
+Of five films they are showing this year, Sandford stars in two of them.

 The 250-member Block-Heads just celebrated their 50th anniversary.
 Tolzmann started with them when he was 17 years old.
-He has been Grand Sheik since 1979, therefore he is an expert on Tiny.
+He has been Grand Sheik since 1979, and tout himself an expert on Sandford.

 “I’ve been running this fine mess for quite a few years,” Tolzmann said.
 “We have a lot of fun enjoying these films.”

-According to Tolzmann, there is not much information out there on Tiny.
+According to Tolzmann, there is not much information out there on Sandford.
 Tolzmann has to fill in the gaps.

 “He doesn’t have a big bio on Wikipedia,” Tolzmann said, adding that he has no idea whether Tiny has any relatives left in Iowa.